Renegades-Studio/react-native-tickle/README.md

 ### System haptics (predefined OS-level feedback)

 While the main purpose of this package is to support AHAP-style patterns (transient + continuous haptics with curves), system haptics are also available for completeness.
 These are simple, predefined OS-level feedback types that don't require pattern definitions.
-They can be called from the UI thread and don't require the haptic engine to be initialized.
+These methods are also UI-thread friendly.

 ```ts
 import {